spgennard/vscode_cobol/README.md

 ## New File

-New file creation support is provided for COBOL and ACUCOBOL programs with addditional support for Micro Focus Unit Test programs.
+New file creation support is provided for COBOL and ACUCOBOL programs with addditional support for Micro Focus™Unit Test programs.

 ## Changing the default file associations